-Soft Caress Mahonia, or Mahonia eurybracteata, from the Southern Living Plant Collection is a truly exceptional shade plant!
+Soft Caress Mahonia (Mahonia eurybracteata ‘Soft Caress’ PP20183) from the Southern Living Plant Collection is a truly exceptional shade plant!
 Chinese Mahonia was introduced years ago, and provided a solution for shaded gardens everywhere.
 However, the sharp foliage of the Chinese Mahonia requires gloves or a particularly careful touch, which makes pruning difficult.
-The ‘Soft Caress’ Mahonia removes this potentially painful aspect of the Mahonia entirely, with its soft feather-like foliage.
+The “Soft Caress” removes this potentially painful aspect of the Mahonia entirely, with its soft feather-like foliage.
 The greenery resembles a fern frond type of growth pattern, and sprouts richly colored leaves that can range from light green to a dark blue-green.

-The Soft Caress reaches a mature size of 3′ H x 3.5′ W. Because of its dwarf size, it won’t go wild and take over your landscape.
+It reaches a mature size of 3′ H x 3.5′ W. Because of its dwarf size, it won’t go wild and take over your landscape.
 Meanwhile, a naturally compact nature will leave pruning completely optional.

 Try it in a mass planting in a shaded spot you don’t want to worry about maintaining.

 Furthermore, it’s perfect for Asian-inspired gardens.
 Otherwise, try it as a short border in a shade garden, or as an accent in a container planter.
 You really can’t go wrong with this Mahonia!